 In cooking, taste and spices are the most important things to Petteri.
 Only then, the presentation of the food comes into play.

 “In that sense, too, Paulig is a great employer for me - we both approach the world with taste first.
 Taste is everything in food.”

 - Career: Petteri’s career began with a summer job as a bellboy at Hotel Hesperia in 1988.
 Since then, he has worked in numerous restaurants as a cook as well as a chef.

 - Hobbies: American football

 - A tip for home cooks: “Rosemary is perfect for mushroom dishes.
 The strong rosemary brings out the mild umami taste of the mushrooms very nicely.
 In addition, a small amount of strong coffee raises the taste of mushroom dishes to a new level.
-In desserts, on the other hand, it is worth combining lemon and blueberry: the acid of a lemon brings out the taste of blueberries wonderfully.”
+In desserts, on the other hand, it is worth combining strawberry and roasted black pepper: seasoning strawberries with black pepper brings out the sweet taste of strawberries wonderfully."